jepsen-io/jepsen/sendapay-bank/README.md

 - `artifacts/app/<node>/nemesis/*-db-sockets.tsv` for transition-time app-node socket summaries to PostgreSQL
 - `artifacts/app/<node>/nemesis/*-db-sockets.log` for the raw app-node socket snapshot behind each DB-socket summary
 - `artifacts/app/<node>/nemesis/*.log` for the recent helper-log tail captured at each transition
-- `artifacts/app/<node>/nemesis/*-processes.log` for the python/sendapay process snapshot on each app node at each transition
+- `artifacts/app/<node>/nemesis/*-processes.log` for the Sendapay helper python-process snapshot on each app node at each transition
 - `artifacts/db/<db-node>/postgresql.log` from the Postgres node
 - `artifacts/db/<db-node>/postgresql-journal.log` from `journalctl -u postgresql`
 - `artifacts/db/<db-node>/pg-stat-activity.tsv` for a tab-separated `pg_stat_activity` snapshot